romerojoseing/100DaysOfCode/README.md

 Learn more about the main **rules**, as well as some other considerations.

-* Code for minimum an #hour a day
+* Code for minimum an #hour a day.
 * Tweet your progress daily with the hashtag: **#100DaysOfCode**
-* Each day, reach out to at least two people on Twitter who are also doing the challeng
+* Each day, reach out to at least two people on Twitter who are also doing the challeng.

 <br>